Autonomous Skills

 The Skills engram itself is a normal engram — same encryption, same op-log, same recall caps — so the five SOP edges live in the same .gai graph as everything else.
 Nothing about Skills bypasses the deterministic substrate.

-Position-aware recall placement
+Position-aware recall placement (walk / runtime)

 - Similarity between the candidate and the surrounding step pair (